 The Great Indian Telecom Wars – A New Day, A New Fight

-Indian Telecom Wars between Reliance JIO, Airtel, Vodafone, and Idea continues as we approach the final stages of Idea and Vodafone merger.
-With Jio’s entry and disruptive pricing, the Telecom sector is going through a rough phase.
+Indian Telecom Wars between Reliance JIO, Airtel, Vodafone, and Idea continues as Jio takes on the merged Vodafone-Idea, and Airtel.
+With Jio’s entry and disruptive pricing, the Telecom sector is going through a tough phase.

-On the other hand, hype-competition is a blessing for Indian subscribers who now have access to the cheapest cellular data in the world.
+On the other hand, hyper-competition is a blessing for Indian subscribers who now have access to the cheapest cellular data in the world.

 So What’s Latest in the Jio Vs Rest of Telecom operators ongoing tussle.